microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/postmessage.rst

 documents, such as sharing.

 To integrate with Office Online in this way, implement the HTML5 Web Messaging protocol.
-The Web Messaging protocol, also known as PostMessage, allows the Office Online frame to communicate with its parent host frame, and vice-versa.
+The Web Messaging protocol, also known as PostMessage, allows the Office Online frame to communicate with its parent :term:`host page`, and vice-versa.
 The following example shows the general syntax for PostMessage.
 In this example, ``otherWindow`` is a reference to another window that ``msg`` will be posted to.

 ..  function:: otherWindow.postMessage(msg, targetOrigin)